prabhakar-sivanesan/Custom-keypoint-detection/README.md

 ### Annotation

 The TF2 object detection pipeline requires the dataset for centernet-hourglass network to be annotated on [coco data format](https://cocodataset.org/#format-data) as it's pretrained model is initially trained on COCO dataset.
-I have used [coco-annotator](https://github.com/jsbroks/coco-annotator), a web-based tool that let's you annotate bounding boxes, keypoints, etc which also allows us to automatically download the annotations on coco data format.
+I have used [coco-annotator](https://github.com/jsbroks/coco-annotator), a web-based annotation tool that let's you annotate bounding boxes, keypoints, etc which also allows us to automatically download the annotations in coco data format.
 The [setup and installtion](https://github.com/jsbroks/coco-annotator/wiki/Getting-Started) using docker is super easy, where you can follow these steps to do so.

 Run ```docker-compose up``` on terminal from the coco_annotator project directory.
 Once it's fired up, open ```http://localhost:5000``` on your web browser to go to COCO annotator web interface.